l0wigh/push_swap_tester_vita/README.md

 Every push_swap actions are implemented and can be used with front touchpad.

-You can also use X to reset stack, O to use bubble sort, [] to use a really simple custom sort, and SELECT to leave the app
+You can also use X to reset stack, O to use bubble sort, [] to use a sort made by another 42 school student (Le GOAT), and SELECT to leave the app

 # How to use